-According to the latest studies, kids can identify genders by the time their two and form their own gender identity by the time their three.
+According to the latest studies, kids can identify genders by the time they are two and form their own gender identities by the time they are three.

 Not to mention that not everyone who identifies as a girl likes girly, pink things and not every boy wants to play with trucks.

-And now, fashion is finally getting a clue.
-A hoard of gender-neutral kids’ brands have finally come on the scene and are showing parents they can allow their kids to just be kids.
+But now, fashion is finally getting a clue.
+A hoard of gender-neutral kids clothing brands have come on the scene and are showing parents they can allow their kids to just be kids.
 What started out as a niche industry has grown to include big brands like Abercrombie & Fitch and Target.

 Below are some of the coolest brands that are making gender-neutral clothing accessible to all.

-They love to use fun, bright color and don’t shy aware from pink and blue — they just make sure that kids of all genders are comfortable to wear them.
+They love to use fun, bright color and don’t shy aware from pink and blue — they just make sure that kids of all genders are comfortable wearing them.

 Free to Be Kids is the perfect brand for anyone who loves taking their kiddies to protests and rallies.
-They’ve got all the adorable political tees you could want, plus some great tiny feminist march as well.
-The also have a ton of shirts where proceeds go to charity.
-Their most recent cause is gun violence and 30% of proceeds from the “Protect Kids Not Guns” collection goes straight to the March for Our Lives.
+They’ve got all the adorable political tees you could want, plus some great tiny feminist merch.
+They also have a ton of shirts where the proceeds go to charity.

-Mini Rodini is pretty much the most Instagramable kids clothing ever.
-So if you want you’re mini me to be a fashionista (or fashionisto), then you’ve come to the right place.
+Mini Rodini is pretty much the most Instagramable kids clothing brand ever.
+So if you want your mini-me to be a fashionista (or fashionisto), then you’ve come to the right place.

 They’re also all about sustainability and fair pay.
 Starting in 2014, they started implementing paying a living wage over a minimum wage to all their workers and manufacturers.
 They’ve been rolling out the “Living Wage Project” country by country and plan to pay all of their workers a living wage by 2021.

-Jean and June offers a small but adorable collection of 5 onesies and tees.
-All of the clothes are in white, black, and gray, so they’re perfect for any baby.
+Jean and June offers a small but adorable collection of onesies and tees.
+Most of the clothes are in white, black, and gray, so they’re perfect for any baby.

 Whistle & Flute is probably one of the most whimsical brands on this list (um, hello avocado tee!).
 Not only do they have kids and baby clothes, but they also have adult sizes so you can totally twin with the kiddo.